mohammadteeti/Indebted-Buisnesses/README.md

             });
         """, input_field)
 ```
-For each input inserted by the user a checking flow is invoked if the name is in the sho_name list a beep sound notifies the user
+For each input inserted by the user a checking flow is invoked if the name is in the shop_name list a beep sound notifies the user

 ### Quitting